danielsydow/js-testing/README.md

 - better view/ report in the shell

 npm install -D karma-mocha-reporter
-- config changes for mocha
+- config change for mocha

 in the karma.conf.js under reporters: set ['mocha'] in.